hbowie/practopian-v3/commonplace-book/Model II Values.md

 Author: Chris Argyris and Donald Schön

 Date: 1974

+Tags: critical thinking, liberty, society

 Work Title: Theory in Practice: Increasing Personal Effectiveness

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  1555424465

 Work Pages:  xxiv

 Work Rights:  Copyright

 Work Rights Holder:  John Wiley &amp; Sons, Inc.

 Publisher:  Jossey-Bass Publishers

 Publisher City:  San Francisco

 Date Added: 2008-10-16 20:49:39 -0700

 Body:

 Clearly, Model II touches on values that are central to social life and to the traditions of moral philosophy: freedom of choice, truth and testability, the nature of commitment, the possibilities for and limitations on openness in communication among individuals, the basis for trust and cooperation among human beings, the sources of long-term personal effectiveness.